Pier extending over still lake with bird in the sky.

 Conduct an ethnographic study of dance.
 Examine how dance can be used to create a sense of identity and national belonging.
 Attend workshops.
 Watch performances.
 Dance!
 Look for future offering of this course.

-Program leaders: Assistant Professor Natalie Zervou and Lecturer Liz Sexe, both in the Dance Department.
+Program leaders will be Natalie Zervou and Liz Sexe, both in the Dance Department.

 Click program link for eligibility and additional details.

-Join Professor Dane Cook and Academic Program Manager Morgan Shields from the Department of Kinesiology.
+Join program leaders Dane Cook and Morgan Shields from the Department of Kinesiology.

 Click program link for eligibility and additional details.